 After that, their choice of a retail fund, industry fund or SMSF comes down to other factors like their desire for more transparency and control, tax benefits and their interest and willingness to take more responsibility.

-Stockspot SMSF clients get the benefits of transparency and control, as well as the added benefits of speaking to an investment adviser, having an annual review, ongoing account reconciliation, administration and preparation of annual financial statements.
+Stockspot SMSF clients get the benefits of transparency and control, as well as the added benefits of speaking to an investment adviser, having an annual review, and preparation of annual financial statements.
 And it’s all done online.

 We help SMSFs ensure they’re well diversified, have the right risk/reward in their portfolios, and ample future liquidity to pay benefits when members retire.